franzenzenhofer/onsnap.js/README.md

-#onSnap.js - creating a Snap event
+#onSnap.js - throws a Snap event

 the idea is simple: **throw a snap event as soon as someone snaps**. simple enough. this is written litcoffee style (literate programming + coffeescript), so yes, this README.md is the acutal sourcecode.